 Marijn Dekkers, Ph.D. has served as a member of our board of directors since March 2017.
 He is the founder and Chairman of Novalis LifeSciences LLC, an investment and advisory firm for the life science industry.
 Since April 2016, he has served as Chairman of the board of directors of Unilever.
 From 2010 to 2016, Dr. Dekkers was Chief Executive Officer of Bayer AG in Leverkusen, Germany.
 From 2000 to 2002, he was the Chief Operating Officer at Thermo Electron Corporation (later renamed Thermo Fisher Scientific Inc.).
 In 2002, he became Thermo Fisher's President and Chief Executive Officer, where he served until 2009.
-Dr. Dekkers began his career in 1985 as a research scientist at General Electric, gaining experience in various units of the company before joining AlliedSignal (subsequently Honeywell International) in 1995.
-Dr. Dekkers currently serves on the board of directors of General Electric and Unilever N.V.
+Dr. Dekkers began his career in 1985 as a research scientist at General Electric Company.
 He holds a degree in chemistry from Radboud University in Nijmegen, the Netherlands, and a Ph.D. in chemical engineering from the University of Eindhoven.
 Our board of directors has concluded that Dr. Dekkers possesses specific attributes that qualify him to serve as a member of our board of directors, including his substantial experience leading commercial stage healthcare companies and his significant corporate governance experience.